wchance/fintechhw1/README.md

 <!-- Is there any information about the market size of this set of customers? -->
 *   U.S. crypto exchanges made an estimated *$1 billion* in trade fee revenue in 2019.
 [4]  As the price of cryptocurrency increases the percentage based fee follows suit and allows for these type of companies to earn more with no additional effort.
 <!-- What solution does this company offer that their competitors do not or cannot offer? -->
-*   An Institutional grade alternative settlement solution and stablecoin as a service.
+*   They have an advantage over competitors because they offer an Institutional grade alternative settlement solution and stablecoin as a service.
+They have more products than competitors.

 <!-- What is the unfair advantage they utilize? -->
 *  Paxos is a New York State-chartered trust company regulated by New York State Department of Financial Services (NYDFS).
-Paxos is *subject to a higher level of regulatory oversight, providing customer the trust that there funds are held securely*.
-[7]
+Paxos is *subject to a higher level of regulatory oversight, providing customers the trust that there funds are held securely*.
+[7]  They are audited by multiple accounting firms to insure that newly minted PAX or PAXG is actually being backed by equivalent amounts in banks or vaults.
 <!-- Which technologies are they currently using, and how are they implementing them? -->
-*  They are using blockchain to settle public securities in a private blockchain and provide stablecoin as a service in a public blockchain.
+*  They are using private blockchain to settle public securities and provide stablecoin as a service on public blockchain.

 ## **Landscape**
 <!-- What domain of the financial industry is the company in? -->